-You’ll pay up to 4,000ISK for a bottle of wine, 1500ISK was the cheapest bottle I could find (if you aren’t fussy) and then around 4000ISK+ for sack (goon to you backpackers!).
-Cans of Beer average at 2-400ISK each.
-Remember your ID!
-We were asked every time!
+You’ll pay up to 4,000ISK for a bottle of wine.
+1500ISK was the cheapest bottle I could find (if you aren’t fussy) and then around 4000ISK+ for a bag/box/sack/cask/goon.
+Cans of beer average at 200-400ISK each.
+Fun fact: Beer was only made legal in Iceland in 1989!

-The cheapest meal we could hunt down was 1400ISK ish (we got burritos at the food market for this price) but if you dine out you can pay up to 6000ISK for a main dish – that’s £42!
+The cheapest meal we could hunt down was 1400ISK (we got burritos at the food market for this price) but if you dine out you can pay up to 6000ISK for a main dish – that’s £42!
 Make sure you look at the menus before you sit down.

 1500-2500ISK per person per night

 Of course though, if there’s a way to cut corners and save money.
 I’ll find it.

 Do a supermarket shop and swap meals out for meals on the camp stove.
 Do a supermarket shop (I spent £25 and got meals and snacks for 4 days!).
 Supermarkets are so much cheaper than eating out or convenience stores!
 Seriously!

 One night we had planned to drive 4 hours to sleep at the Glacier Lagoon in preparation for a sunrise Glacier Tour but a snowstorm had the visibility reduce to nothing.
 For safety we pulled over and instead got up at 4am to drive the remaining distance.
 Weather can be crazy here so try and account for that.

 This will keep you up to date with weather warnings and predictions!
 For more apps you should download for your travels, check out this post.

 I don’t know why but they are!
 I stocked up and bought some home.